Protection from War

 - Millions of people, including children, have had to leave where they live because of conflict and fighting.
 They are afraid to return home because of war, or because it isn’t safe for them to be there.
 When they get to a safer country, they claim asylum (protection) and they become asylum seekers.
 If they can prove that it is unsafe for them to return home, asylum seekers get refugee status, which means they can stay in the country.

 - In Ireland, asylum seekers must live in Direct Provision centres until it is decided if they can stay in Ireland or not.
-There are 1,221 children living in Direct Provision in Ireland.
+There are 1,233 children living in Direct Provision in Ireland as of July 2017, according to RIA figures.
+Some people wait a long time in Direct Provision centres before they get their decision if they can stay in Ireland or not.

 - In June 2017, the government decided to increase the allowance that children in Direct Provision get from €9.60 a week to €15.60.